Our approach to gender equality

 Designing gender-smart products: We support businesses to understand the needs of women and girls and identify opportunities through product or service design that cater to underserved female consumers while increasing business performance.

 Setting industry standards: We are a founding member of the 2X Challenge, a commitment by DFIs from the G7 countries to direct $3 billion to investments that advance women’s economic empowerment by 2020, and its supporting 2X Criteria that provides a measurement framework for gender smart investing.
 We’ve also worked with the Global Impact Investing Network (GIIN) and its IRIS+ system to develop the 2X indicators, a new industry standard to measure the gender impact of investments.

 Building capacity and sharing best practice: We founded and chair the Gender Finance Collaborative – a community of 16 development finance institutions working to advance gender smart investing practices.
 The group has developed practical guidance and built capacity through training and knowledge sharing.

-- Gender equality and women’s economic empowerment training: We have designed an interactive training programme for fund managers and companies which covers opportunities associated with gender in businesses, leadership and across value chains.
+Gender equality and women’s economic empowerment training: We deliver training for fund managers and companies on opportunities associated with gender in businesses, leadership and across value chains.